 Description and Biology

-Chestnut brown bark beetles, Pityogenes hopkinsi, are tiny brown bark beetles that normally infest slash or broken, weakened trees or the lower limbs of healthy trees that are shaded excessively.
+Chestnut brown bark beetles, Pityogenes hopkinsi, are tiny brown bark beetles that normally infest slash or weakened trees, and they even attack the lower limbs of healthy trees that are shaded excessively.
 Males bore into the bark and form a small chamber.
 Female beetles join the male and make long tunnels in the cambium that radiate out from the entrance hole.
 Females chew tiny niches in the tunnel walls and lay their eggs one to a niche.
 The tiny, white grubs chew tunnels that radiate away from the egg niches.
 When mature, the grubs pupate and some time later, new adults molt from the pupae, and each one chews through the bark to emerge.
 If the bark is peeled from an infested tree, the whole chamber, egg tunnels, larval tunnels and exit holes are visible in the bark and on the exposed wood.

 The chestnut brown bark beetle has only been reported from white pine.
 Nursery stock dug during the winter for shipment in spring is sometimes suddenly infested by these beetles on the first warm day in late winter.
-Chestnut brown bark beetles normally infest slash or broken, weakened trees or the lower limbs of healthy trees that are shaded excessively.
+Chestnut brown bark beetles normally infest slash or weakened trees and even attack the lower limbs of healthy trees that are shaded excessively.
 However, we have had several reports of this insect attacking white pines in the field as they are being dug or within one or two days of being dug if the weather is warm.
 The beetles seem to be very sensitive to the health of white pines and readily attack them whenever white pines are stressed and the weather is warm.

 - A Identification Tool for Bark Beetles of the Southeastern United States.
 Baker, J.R., J. LaBonte, T. H. Atkinson, and S B. Bambara.
 2009.
 Lucid Key.